 INTRODUCTION

-Tuberculosis comes under the category of chronic infectious disease caused by the bacteria mycobacterium tuberculosis.
-Tb makes to the list of top 10 deaths causing single infectious disease.
+Tuberculosis comes under the category of a chronic infectious disease caused by the bacteria mycobacterium tuberculosis.
+TB makes the list of the top 10 deaths caused by a single infectious disease.
 When the TB caused by mycobacterium strains with resistance to isoniazid and rifampicin is called a multidrug resistance TB (MDR TB).
-MDR TB can happen due to relapse regimens and short course of treatment, spontaneous mutations, low quality drugs.1 once if someone is infected with this MDR TB, first line drugs which were considered to be efficient and has less adverse effects show less to no effect over TB bacteria.
-Due to the failure of first line drugs, the second line drugs like, ethionamide, amikacin, kanamycin, linezolid will be prescribed but these drugs more toxic, less tolerable and should be used for longer time will lead to many problems.2
+MDR TB can happen due to relapse regimens and short course of treatment, spontaneous mutations, low quality drugs.1 once someone is infected with this MDR TB, first line drugs, which were considered to be efficient and have less adverse effects, show less to no effect over TB bacteria.
+Due to the failure of first line drugs, the second line drugs like ethionamide, amikacin, kanamycin, and linezolid will be prescribed, but these drugs are more toxic, less tolerable, and should be used for a longer time will lead to many problems.2